gauge-sh/tach/README.md

 If a module tries to import from another module that is not listed as a dependency, modguard will throw an exception.
 If a module tries to import from another module and does not use its public interface, with `strict: true` set modguard will throw an exception.

 Modguard is incredibly lightweight, and has no impact on your runtime.
-Instead, its checks are performed through as a lint check through the CLI.
+Instead, its checks are performed as a lint check through the CLI.

 ### Installation
 ```bash